La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 le rirni
 : the parent / the parents

-With place tags we can move places around:
+With place tags, we can move places around:

 > **fe mi fi le plise pu plicru**
 > _Someone gave the apple to me._

-Here
+Here,

 - **le plise** = _the apple_, we put it into the third place of **plicru**, what is given
 - **mi** = _me_, we put it into the second place of **plicru**, the recipient.

-As we can see in the last example we can't even reflect the order of words in its English translation.
+As we can see in the last example, we can't even reflect the order of words in its English translation.

-Extensive use of place tags can make our speech harder to perceive but they allow for more freedom.
+Extensive use of place tags can make our speech harder to perceive, but they allow for more freedom.

-Unlike **se** series using place tags like **fa** doesn't change the place structure.
+Unlike **se** series, using place tags like **fa** doesn't change the place structure.

 ---

 We can use place tags inside nouns by placing them after **be**:

-> **le plicru be mi cu pendo mi**
+> **le pa klama be fi le tcadu cu pendo mi**
-> _Who gives me something is my friend._
+> _The one who comes to the city is my friend._

 ---

-Another option in placing nouns is that we can put all the nouns of one main relation in front of the relation construct (preserving their relative order).
-Because of this freedom we can say:
+We may also put all the nouns of one main relation in front of the sentence tail (preserving their relative order).
+Because of this freedom, we can say:

 > **mi do prami** which is the same as
+> **mi do cu prami** which is the same as
 > **mi prami do**
 > _I love you._

 <!-- -->

 > **ko kurji ko** is the same as
 > **ko ko kurji**
 > _Take care of yourself._